polterguy/polterguy.github.io/index.md

 It works by scraping your website, generating training data in the process, for then to end up with a custom _"machine learning model"_ (based upon RAG), that answers questions according to your training data.
-You can try out such a chatbot by clicking the button on the bottom right corner of this page, and ask it any question related to AINIRO.IO, or concepts from this website.
+You can try out such a chatbot by clicking the button in the bottom right corner of this page, and ask it any question related to AINIRO.IO, or concepts from this website.
 This chatbot was created by scraping this website.
 At AINIRO.IO we also delivers such chatbots as one of our services.
 Read more about [our ChatGPT-based AI chatbots here](https://ainiro.io/chatgpt-website-chatbot).

 ## Magic Cloud is Open Source

-Magic Cloud is 100% open source, and you can use it free of charge in proprietary projects as you see fit, as long as you obey by the GPL license terms.
+Magic Cloud is 100% open source, and you can use it free of charge as you see fit, as long as you obey by the GPL license terms.
 You can find its code at [GitHub](https://github.com/polterguy/magic).
 We also provide docker images for Magic, allowing you to install it locally without having to mess with dependencies, such as the .Net CLI and NodeJS.
 [AINIRO.IO](https://ainiro.io) also hosts Magic Cloud in